adamfast/DMRlink/README.md

 	REG_REPLY        		  = 0x91		Master registration request reply
 	PEER_LIST_REQ    		  = 0x92		Request peer list from master
 	PEER_LIST_REPLY 	 	  = 0x93		Master peer list reply
 	PEER_KEEP_ALIVE_REQ		  = 0x94		Peer keep alive request
 	PEER_KEEP_ALIVE_REPLY	  = 0x95		Peer keep alive response
-	KEEP_ALIVE_REQ			  = 0x96		Master keep alive request (to maseter)
+	KEEP_ALIVE_REQ			  = 0x96		Master keep alive request (to master)
 	KEEP_ALIVE_REPLY		  = 0x97		Master keep alive reply (from master)

 **AUTHENTICATION:**
-Most IPSC netowrks will be operated as "authenticated".
+Most IPSC networks will be operated as "authenticated".
 This means that a key is used to create a digest of the packets exchanged in order to authenticate them.
 Each node in the IPSC network must have the authentication key programmed in order for the mechanism to work.
 The process is based on the SHA-1 digest protocol, where the "key" is a 20 byte hexadecimal *string* (if a shorter key is programmed, leading zeros are used to create a 20 byte key).
 The IPSC payload and the key are used to create the digest, of which only the most significant 10 bytes are used (the last 10 are truncated).
 This digest is appended to the end of the IPSC payload before transmission.
 An example is illustrated below:

 	IPSC Registration Packet		Digest
 	90000000016a000080dc04030400	b0ec45f4c3f8fb0c0b1d